 To apply these terms, attach the following notices to the library.
-It is safest to attach them to the start of each source file to most effectively convey the exclusion of warranty; and each file should have at least the "323 copyright" line and a pointer to where the full notice is found.
+It is safest to attach them to the start of each source file to most effectively convey the exclusion of warranty; and each file should have at least the "copyright" line and a pointer to where the full notice is found.

-<one line to give the library's name and a brief idea of what it does.>
+<one line to give the library's name and a brief idea of what it does.> Copyright (C) <year> <name of author>